tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A report concept expressing controlled vocabulary values about the exit state of an execution process of a data quality specification by an implementation.'
+'A report concept expressing controlled vocabulary values about the exit state of an execution process of a data quality Specification by an implementation.'

 ### Comment

 'The ResponseStatus is metadata, indicating if data should be present in a ResponseResult.

-Depending on the assertion type would have values of COMPLIANT or NON_COMPLIANT for a Validation, COMPLETE or NOT_COMPLETE for a Measure, CURATED, FILLED_IN,TRANSPOSED, NO_CHANGE for an Amendment and HAS_PROBLEM NO_PROBLEM for a Problem.
-A separate concept describes the result state as values of AMBIGIOUS, INTERNAL_PREREQUISITES_NOT_MET and EXTERNAL_PREREQUISITES_NOT_MET.'
+Any assertion may have the values INTERNAL_PREREQUISITES_NOT_MET of EXTERNAL_PREREQUISITES_NOT_MET, indicating that no value would be present in the accompanying ResponseResult.
+Other values depend on the Assertion type.
+Thes would be RUN_HAS_RESULT for a Validation, Measure, or Isssue, and, FILLED_IN, AMENDED, or NOT_AMENDED for an Amendment.
+Additional metadata qualifying the assertion in a ReqponseResult, such as statements of uncertainy or ambiguity may be placed in the ResponseQualifier'

 ********************